 Cybercriminals strive to develop effective strategies in hacking an account or penetrating a system or network.
 One of their solutions is developing software programs that can guess or crack passwords.

-It would be best if you countered this by educating users in creating stronger passwords – that is, going for longer passwords with unpredictable combinations of letters in upper and lower cases, numbers, and special characters.
+It would be best to counter this by educating users in creating stronger passwords – that is, going for longer passwords with unpredictable combinations of letters in upper and lower cases, numbers, and special characters.

 - Carrying out a multifaceted security protocol